Easy Butter Chicken (30 minute recipe!)

 And if you love using your slow cooker, make sure to check out our crockpot butter chicken!

 - Cook the chicken in the sauce.
-Rather than marinating the chicken (unnecessary with such a flavorful sauce) and cooking it separately, we cook it right in the sauce.
-This lets the chicken poach gently so that it stays very tender.
+Rather than marinating and then sauteeing the chicken (which is unnecessary with such a flavorful sauce), I cook it right in the sauce.
+This allows the chicken to poach gently, keeping it very tender.

 How to make butter chicken